General Recommendations

 Transactions in smart contracts are atomic, meaning they either succeed or fail without making any changes.

-Think of smart contracts as state machines: they have a set of initial states defined by the constructor constraints, and external function represents a set of possible state transitions.
+Think of smart contracts as state machines: they have a set of initial states defined by the constructor constraints, and external functions represent a set of possible state transitions.
 A transaction is nothing more than a state transition.

 These validations can include: